pduchesne/ckanext-geoview/README.rst

 Usage
 -----

-The ```geoview``` plugin is available and will register itself automatically on any new resource that has one of the following formats : 'kml','geojson','gml','wms','wfs','shp', 'esrigeojson', 'gft', 'arcgis_rest'
+The ```geoview``` plugin is available and will register itself automatically on any new resource that has one of the following formats : 'kml','geojson','gml','wms','wfs', 'esrigeojson', 'gft', 'arcgis_rest'

 The ```geopreview``` plugin recognizes the same formats, and will be chosen if possible, according to the priority order defined in the .ini file.